Super-Gaussian Decay of Exponentials: A Sufficient Condition: The Uniform Integrability

 Now, inserting \cref{ineq:firstterm,ineq:secondterm} into \cref{eq:boundafteriteration} and using the fact that $\mathrm{Erfc} ( x ) < \exp [ - x^2 ]$ as well as the estimate \cref{eq:HSestimate}, we find

 whenever $R > 2/(\varrho \beta)$ with $\zeta(s) =\sum_{n=1}^{\infty}n^{-s}$ for $s>1$ being the Riemann zeta function.
-The right hand side of \cref{eq:Riemannfinish} tends to zero as $R\to\infty$ and hence the proof is complete. \end{proof} As before, a very useful \lcnamecref{cor:uniformint-nuclear} is obtained on nuclear spaces, which is a more explicit version of \cref{introapprox}. \begin{corollary} Let $\mu$ be a centred Radon Gaussian probability measure on a nuclear space $X$, $p$ and $q$ continuous seminorms on $X$ with the property that the natural map $\iota_{p+q}^p : X_{p+q} \to X_p$ is injective.
+The right hand side of \cref{eq:Riemannfinish} tends to zero as $R\to\infty$ and hence the proof is complete. \end{proof} As before, a very useful \lcnamecref{cor:uniformint-nuclear} is obtained on metrizable nuclear spaces. \begin{corollary} Let $\mu$ be a centred Radon Gaussian probability measure on a metrizable nuclear space $X$ and let $p$, $q$ be continuous seminorms on $X$ with the property that the natural map $\iota_{p+q}^p : X_{p+q} \to X_p$ is injective.
 Then there is some orthonormal basis $( e_n )_{n \in \mathbb{N}}$ of $H(\mu)$ such that